CARRA-Arthritis Foundation Transdisciplinary Research Grant

-- The project PI must be a current CARRA member who is up to date on both membership dues and membership information (location, contact information, and membership status).
+- The project PI for all grants must be a current CARRA member who is up to date on membership dues and membership information (location, contact information, and membership status) is up-to-date.

-- An investigator may only receive one CARRA grant (transdisciplinary, large, or small) per year (365 day period).
+- An investigator may only receive one CARRA-Arthritis Foundation grant per year (365 day period).

 - Priority will be given to new and/or early investigators.

-- All grants must be submitted by or have a pediatric rheumatologist named as a Co-I.
+- All grants must be submitted by or have a pediatric rheumatologist named as a Co-Investigator.